mathom/Dockerfiles/README.md

 Dockerfiles
 ===========

-A collection of dockerfiles for useful things
+A collection of dockerfiles for useful things.

+See [dockerhub](https://hub.docker.com/r/mathom/) for prebuilt images and more instructions.